How To Define Your Target Market in 7 Steps

 • Consumers: Apple still pays attention to technology enthusiasts, who have been with the brand for decades.
 By introducing new technology categories (including wearables, Apple TVs, and HomePods), Apple has demonstrated that it still provides value to this group.
 There’s also an ecosystem play in which having a set of Apple devices allows for greater interoperability among your tech.

 Apple does not appear to exclude many people from its target market.
-It has positioned itself to benefit both customers and businesses – even with the same items as the iPad.
-Its success can be attributed to its management’s ability to grasp the value of each part rather than excluding people from them.
+It has positioned itself to benefit customers and businesses – even with the same items as the iPad.
+Its success can be attributed to its management’s ability to grasp the value of each part rather than excluding people from it.

 apple's marketing efforts